VB.Net ComboBox Control with EXAMPLE

 Explanation of Code:

-- Starting of a sub-procedure named ComboBox1_SelectedIndexChanged.
+2. Starting a sub-procedure named ComboBox1_SelectedIndexChanged.
 This is generated automatically when you double click the combobox control from the design tab.
 This sub-procedure will be invoked when you select an item from the combobox.
-The sd As Object references the object that raised the event while the event As EventArgs has the event data s.
+The sd As Object references the object that raised the event, while the evnt As EventArgs holds the event data.

-- Printing the value of the variable var_gender on a MesageBox.
+5. Printing the value of the variable var_gender on a MessageBox.

 Removing Combobox Items